US Students: Considering a Fulbright?

 Language proficiency is quite important for most countries and most programs, so pay careful attention to each country's requirements in that area.

-After you've done that and have a better idea of where you might want to go, email me, Professor Kenneth Shockley, the Fulbright Faculty Adviser, and set up an appointment to discuss your options.
+After you've done that and have a better idea of where you might want to go, email me, Professor Colleen Culleton, the Fulbright Faculty Adviser, and set up an appointment to discuss your options.